datahub-project/datahub/metadata-ingestion/transformers.md

 Moreover, a transformer allows one to have fine-grained control over the metadata that’s ingested without having to modify the ingestion framework's code yourself.
 Instead, you can write your own module that can take MCEs however you like.
 To configure the recipe, all that's needed is a module name as well as any arguments.

-## Note about transformers use

-The naming of the transformers is based on what they do to the data created by ingestion sources.
-It is not based on what finally happens in datahub. e.g. `simple_add_dataset_tags` adds a set of tags to the data created by ingestion sources.
-So if source did not add any tags you can use `simple_add_dataset_tags` to add any tags using this transformer.
-But this will overwrite any tags already present in the system.
-If you have done an ingestion once and then added some tags through the UI this will overwrite those tags.

-This replacement applies to tags, owners, browse paths etc. If you are using the UI to add these things be careful while using the transformers or your data might get overwritten.

 ## Provided transformers

 Aside from the option of writing your own transformer (see below), we provide two simple transformers for the use cases of adding dataset tags and ownership information.